antoniofregoso/cj-linkin-bio/README.md

 ## Functions
 1. Tree links can act as links or buttons and can contain a thumbnail.
-2. Accepts bulma styles and animations.
+2. Accepts bulma styles and animations from BuyerJourneyJS.
-3. customizable footer message and logo
+3. Customizable footer message and logo
 4. It may have a verified user symbol.
 Verified by who?
 By himself 😜
 5. Made in vanilla javascript.